mailplane/mailplane.github.com/_posts/blog/2007-03-08-would_you_like_to_become_a_mailplane_test_pilot.md

 The complete feature list may be found at [http://mailplaneapp.com](http://mailplaneapp.com).

 Private beta registration is now open.
 Becoming a test pilot has never been easier.
-Just visit [http://mailplaneapp.com/beta](/download).
+Just visit http://mailplaneapp.com/beta. (**Update:** Private beta is closed.
+This is a blog post from March 2007.)

 ![Man On Plane](/assets/blog/page5_blog_entry0_1.jpg)